Sinacs/Joplin.Plugin.ReMoods.Theme/README.md

 10. Paste the codes to the `userstyle.css`.
 11. Now, you can edit the value of these two stylesheets to control those settings.
 12. After editing the values, close the files then quit and restart Joplin.
 It's done!

+> TIPS FOR BEGINNERS:
+>
+> If you don't understand CSS, don't worry!
+After you finish the above steps, you would be ready to edit the values.
+And the word "value" is mean the text where between the `:` and `;`.
+For example, `--usp-remoods-hue: 213deg;` and `--usp-base-font-size: 14px;`.
+As you will see the `213deg` and `14px`.
+Ya right!
+They are the values!
+After you edit them, you can close those files, then, quit and restart Joplin, and it's done!
+>
+> One more remind, you can leave me a message when you getting stuck in any problems of ReMoods: https://discourse.joplinapp.org/t/plugin-remoods-theme/27547

 [:arrow_up:Back](#table-of-contents)